 The Water Development Authority (Water Development) is governed by a seven-member board.
 The Governor, the Secretary of the Department of Environmental Protection, and the Commissioner of the Bureau for Public Health are members ex-officio of the board.
 Four members are appointed by the Governor, who serves as the chair.
 Water Development is responsible for assisting in the preservation, protection, improvement, and management of the State's water resources.
 Water Development oversees a loan pool program which provides low-interest financing to local governments for water and wastewater projects.
 Water Development issues bonds to fund the loan pool and uses the proceeds to purchase local government revenue bonds.
 The revenue bonds are payable solely from the revenues of the projects.
-Water Development also serves as the financial administrator of the West Virginia Infrastructure and Jobs Development Council and the Drinking Water Treatment Revolving Fund, which are enterprise funds.
+Water Development Council and the Drinking Water Treatment Revolving Fund, which are enterprise funds.